panosc-eu/panosc/Work Packages/WP8 User Training/MeetingMinutes/2020-01-15_ESS_Weekly.md

 ## Actions from last meeting

 ## Updates
 DST good progress on puppet description.
 Details communicated on issues with RPM dependencies for McStas/McXtrace.
 Updates from ExPANDS wrt. personnel.
 Peter has discussed hw configurations with DST.
+Thomas got invitation to participate in DANS EOSC training workshop, asked Vincent (Hercules organiser) to go - otherwise Linda or Thomas himself will go.

 # Actions
 - [ ] Peter: Ask Brian/Jesper for link / specs for beefy node discussed.